The Full Scoop On Inulin

 What does inulin look and taste like?

 The most common form of inulin is as a fine white powder which easily dissolves in water.
-It can also come in tablets or liquid form.
 Inulin has a neutral, slightly sweet taste making it a perfect addition in various foods.

 How can I incorporate inulin into my diet?

-As mentioned in ABC’s “How to Stay Young”, consuming more high resistant starch, particularly chickpeas and lentils will naturally increase your inulin intake.
+Consuming more high resistant starch, particularly chickpeas and lentils, will naturally increase your inulin intake.
 Also, by increasing your intake of vegetables and fruits, you’ll be incorporating more inulin into your diet.
 Morlife’s Inulin Powder is a convenient way to add inulin to various foods to boost your nutritional intake.
 Add up to 10g of inulin powder into juices, smoothies, yoghurts, salad dressings and in cooking & baking.

 Kelly G, 2008, ‘Inulin-Type Prebiotics-A Review: Part 1’, Alternative Medicine Review, vol.13(4), p315